radian-software/heroku-buildpack-git-lfs/README.md

         https://github.com/raxod502/heroku-buildpack-git-lfs  \
         -a <myapp>

-Set the following environment variable for your app:
+Set the following environment variable (i.e. using `heroku config:set`) for your app:

 * `HEROKU_BUILDPACK_GIT_LFS_REPO` to the clone URL of the repository from which to download Git LFS assets.
 This should include any